Homeowners Insurance

 This is the fastest lever you can pull.
 Your deductible is the amount you pay out of pocket before your insurance kicks in, and the relationship between deductible and premium is dramatic.

-Going from a $500 deductible to $1,000 can reduce your premium by 15–25%.
-Jumping to $2,500 saves even more — in many cases 30% or more annually.
+Going from a $500 deductible to $1,000 can reduce your premium by 15–25%, according to the Insurance Information Institute (III).
+Jumping to $2,500 saves even more, in many cases 30% or more annually.
 The math usually works in your favor as long as you can actually cover the higher deductible if a claim hits.
 I always tell people: put the difference in savings.
-If you’re saving $400 a year by raising your deductible from $500 to $2,000, you’ve covered that increased exposure in less than four years of premium savings — and every year after that is pure money back in your pocket.
+If you’re saving $400 a year by raising your deductible from $500 to $2,000, you’ve covered that increased exposure in less than four years of premium savings, and every year after that is money back in your pocket.

-One warning: don’t go so high that a mid-sized claim would wreck your budget.
-A $5,000 or $10,000 deductible might look great on the premium line, but if a tree falls through your roof during a storm and you can’t come up with the deductible, you’re stuck.
-Know your financial cushion and set the deductible at a level that stretches — but doesn’t break — your reserves.
+One warning worth taking seriously: don’t go so high that a mid-sized claim would wreck your budget.
+A $5,000 or $10,000 deductible might look attractive on the premium line, but if a tree falls through your roof during a storm and you can’t come up with the deductible, you’re stuck.
+Know your financial cushion and set the deductible at a level that stretches, but doesn’t break, your reserves.

 Bundle Your Policies for Multi-Line Discounts

-That said — bundling only makes sense if the bundled price is actually lower than the best individual prices from separate carriers.
+Bundling only makes sense if the bundled price is actually lower than the best individual prices from separate carriers.
 Always run the comparison both ways.
-Sometimes the cheapest home insurer and cheapest auto insurer as separate policies still beats the best bundle.
+Sometimes the cheapest home insurer and cheapest auto insurer as separate policies still beat the best bundle.
 An independent insurance broker can run this analysis across multiple carriers in one conversation and show you the real numbers.

 ⚡ Pro Tip